 - Telling her 'no' in a very authoritative voice

-- Stopping to see if she had to go to the bathroom - about 1000 times - sometimes she did but it was never a consistent indicator
+- Stopping to see if she had to go to the bathroom (about 1000 times) sometimes she did but it was never a consistent indicator

-- Howling along with her - NO I DID NOT!
+- Howling along with her (not really)

 The most interesting part here is that little Griffin did not latch onto this behavior as most malamutes would.
-He would just lay in his crate and be completely quiet chewing on his toys or bone.
+He would just lay in his crate and be completely quiet while chewing on his toys or bone.

 Why Don't You Just Leave the Dog Home?

 Interesting point—as a matter of fact, many of our friends having ridden with the beast had asked us this very same question!
 I advised them it might be a good idea in the future for them to drive their own car because 'quit' just doesn't happen to be in my vocabulary.

 Also, drugging a dog does not seem to be an appropriate response to fixing a problem.
 I just wanted to get to the bottom of it and somehow make it work for everyone, including Denaya.